julianosbento/transaction-manager/README.md

 npm run start || yarn start
 ```

-After that run your device.
+After that, run your device.
 To configure one follow the steps bellow:

 1. Open Android Studio
 2. Click in **Configure** and **SDK Manager**